 Festivals and venues featuring her music have included Monday Evening Concerts (Los Angeles), Tectonics Glasgow, the Huddersfield Contemporary Music Festival, Only Connect Oslo, Ostrava Days, World Music Days (Ljubljana), Music we’d like to hear (London), Kammer Klang (Café OTO, London), Transit (Leuven), Music on Main (Vancouver), and Núcleo Música Nueva de Montevideo, among many others.
 In 2015, the AngelicA Festival of Bologna presented three concerts featuring her work.

 After two decades working in the field, Cassandra returned to academic research in 2014.
-Her doctoral research project at the University of Huddersfield (supervisor Dr Bryn Harrison, expected completion 2018) explores transcription and other translation methods as compositional processes, and compositional engagements with varied notions of voice and vocality.
+Her doctoral research at the University of Huddersfield (supervisor Dr Bryn Harrison, 2018) explored transcription and other translation methods as compositional processes, and compositional engagements with varied notions of voice and vocality.

 In 2012, she studied privately with Michael Finnissy, whose impact continues to have a deep effect on her work.
 She holds a Master of Music from the Royal Conservatory of the Hague (2008, Richard Ayres, Yannis Kyriakides), where she explored narratology and narrative as tools for musical analysis.
 She holds a Bachelor of Music from the University of Victoria (2005), where she studied with Christopher Butterfield, whose radical pedagogical inclusivity and Dada-inspired artistic insight remain crucial foundations for her work to date.